canonical/rebac-admin-ui-handlers/_example/README.md

 ### 4. Implement error response mapping (optional)

 Optionally, you can have your own mapping to translate `error`s into HTTP responses.
-Although, it's best to use the pre-defined error functions (e.g., `NewUnkownError`), but you can also have your own custom error types and return them from the `*Service` interface implementations.
+Although it's best to use the pre-defined error functions (e.g., `NewUnkownError`), you can also have your own custom error types and return them from the `*Service` interface implementations.
 In this case, you need to provide an implementation for the `ErrorResponseMapper` interface which is responsible to translate a given `error` into a `Response` struct:

 ```go
 type ErrorResponseMapper interface {